 Antje Oegel, was born in Dresden, studied Theatre Studies in Leipzig.
 During her studies, she worked at the theatre festival, euro-scene Leipzig.
 Shortly afterwards, she was made a member of the artistic team at the Schaubühne Leipzig, where she initiated a number of theatre, dance and literature projects.
 In 2002, she moved to New York City, where she worked at the off-Broadway theatre, the MCC THEATER, and for four years worked as a literary agent for Bret Adams, Ltd. In autumn 2008, she founded her own theatre agency ANTJE OEGEL INTERNATIONAL and represented American and European playwrights, as well as theatre and film designers and directors.
 She is also a translator of American plays into German.
 Antje Oegel lives in Berlin and Chicago. www.aoiagency.com

 Dr. Anna Opel was born in Limburg/Lahn.
 She is a freelance writer and translator and lives in Berlin.
-During her studied of History and Theatre Studies in Berlin, she was the managing director of the Theaterdock in the Kulturfabrik, Lehrter Straße with Gesine Danckwart.
-In 1996, she was assistant dramaturg at the Deutsche Theater Berlin and was part of the team that founded the Baracke, while also completing her first translations.
+During her degree in History and Theatre Studies in Berlin, she was the managing director of the Theaterdock in the Kulturfabrik, Lehrter Straße with Gesine Danckwart.
+In 1996, she was assistant dramaturge at the Deutsches Theater Berlin and was part of the team that founded the Baracke, while also completing her first translations.
 From 1997-2001, she wrote her doctoral dissertation “Sprachkörper – Sprache und Körper in den Texten von Werner Fritsch, Rainald Goetz und Sarah Kane” (Language Bodies – Language and Bodies in the Texts of Werner Fritsch, Rainald Goetz und Sarah Kane).
-Afteds she worked freelance as an editor, theatre translator and culture journalist for Theater der Zeit, Freitag, Zitty, Berliner Zeitung and Missy Magazine.
-Since 2002, she has translated from British and American English for S. Fischer, Rowohlt and Felix Bloch Erben and is occasional a drama editor for the Felix Bloch Erben Press. www.annaopel.de
+Afterwards, she worked freelance as an editor, theatre translator and culture journalist for Theater der Zeit, Der Freitag, Zitty, Berliner Zeitung and Missy Magazine.
+Since 2002, she has translated from British and American English for S. Fischer, Rowohlt and Felix Bloch Erben and is occasionally a drama editor for the Felix Bloch Erben Press. www.annaopel.de

 Dr. Iwona Uberman, born in Wrocław/Breslau in Poland, has a doctorate in Theatre Studies and is Theatre Studies and Scandinavian Languages Scholar and drama translator.
 She wrote her doctorate at the Ludwig-Maximilians University in Munich on “Auschwitz in the Theatre ‘Embarrassment’.
 George Tabori’s Holocaust Plays in the Context of the Theatre History at the End of the 1960s”.
 She has translated plays from German to Polish by authors like Lukas Bärfuss, Felicia Zeller, Sasha Marianna Salzmann, Oliver Kluck, Nino Haratischwili, Lutz Hübner, Ewald Palmetshofer, Henriette Dushe, Ulrike Syha, Lukas Linder, and others.
 She has been awarded prizes by the EURODRAM Polish committee three times for her translations (O.Kluck, F.Zeller, N.Haratischwili).
 In 2016, she was was scholarship holder at the Villa Decius in Krakow.
 As a theatre critic, she writes about the German-speaking region for the Polish theatre media like “Teatr”, “Dialog”, “e-teatr”, and occasionally also about Polish theatre for German media like Nachtkritik and the taz.
 More here: www.kulturtransfer.eu